Sub-principles

 - More hydrogen, ongoing fusion/fission, high energy release

-- "Hot" in sense of active nuclear processes
+- "Hot" in the sense of active nuclear processes

 - Young in terms of organizational development